hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 For feature requests and issue reports, please
 [open a pull request](https://github.com/hCaptcha/hcaptcha-wordpress-plugin).

 We also suggest emailing the authors of plugins you'd like to support hCaptcha: it will usually take them only an hour or two to add native support.
-This will simplify your use of hCaptcha, and is the best solution in the long run.
+This will simplify your use of hCaptcha and is the best solution in the long run.

 You may use native hCaptcha support if available for your plugin.
 Please check with your plugin author if native support is not yet available.